Nico4O4/Nico-project/README.md

 The file "pingprogramm" is a script that can ping a chosen IP address and output whether it is reachable or not.

 Otherwise, I upload general projects that I code here.
+You can use these programms / projects. :)